Malcolm has practised as a barrister since 2003. He was appointed Senior Counsel in 2019.

 High Court of Australia

-One of counsel assisting the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
-This role is ongoing.
+Until June 2020, one of counsel assisting the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

 AMWU v O-I Operations Pty Ltd FCA 1331.
 Application by a Union for an injunction for alleged failure to comply with a term contained in an enterprise agreement and for alleged adverse action in contravention of the Fair Work Act 2009.
 Malcolm appeared for the Applicant.